joejcox/react-firebase-auth/README.md

 The article has not mentioned installing post-css for CSS prefixers to be added in the output so I have taken it upon myself to do this.
 First I have installed the required packages using `npm install --save-dev postcss-loader postcss` as instructed on the [Webpack postcss loader page](https://webpack.js.org/loaders/postcss-loader/)

 It turns out I also need `npm install postcss-preset-env` which is then added as a plugin in the `postcssOptions` array within the `webpack.config.js` file.
-This can also be done in its own file as a module export but I think I will keep everything in one place.
+This can also be done in its own file as a module but I think I will keep everything in one place.

 ## React